Kymo-MCP/MCPbox/SECURITY.md

 ## Supported Versions

-We take security seriously and provide security updates for the following versions of MCPBox:
+We take security seriously and provide security updates for the following versions of MCPCan:

 | Version | Supported          |
 | ------- | ------------------ |